 Things to Do in Tuscany

-(Rolling hills, picturesque vineyards, Chianti region, medieval hillside tons, and much more are waiting for you to explore) There are some great options by Viator below, but also check out LivTours (try code AMYRH10 for 10% off), The Tour Guy, and Get Your Guide for more options.
+There are some great tour options by LivTours (try code AMYRH10 for 10% off), The Tour Guy, Viator, and Get Your Guide.

 Things to Do in Cinque Terre

-(Pastel-colored villages on rugged cliffs, beckon those willing to navigate stairs and enjoy the five areas of Cinque Terre) There are some great options by Viator below, but also check out LivTours (try code AMYRH10 for 10% off), The Tour Guy, and Get Your Guide for more options.
+There are some great tour options by LivTours (try code AMYRH10 for 10% off), The Tour Guy, Viator, and Get Your Guide.

 - Cinque Terre tours through LivTours